-WooCommerce is a technically-free eCommerce platform for WordPress (but you need to pay for numerous elements on your WordPress which makes this actually quite expensive).
-It is a plugin that you will need to download and install on your cPanel and WordPress.
+WooCommerce is a free eCommerce plugin for WordPress (the plugin is free but you will need a Domain, hosting and an SSL).
+As it is a plugin, you will need to download and install on your cPanel and WordPress.

 What this means for you, is if you go with WooCommerce, in order to create a store and get started; you will need to purchase:

 - Hosting (around $10-30 per month)

 - SSL Certificate – Protects your own/customers data ($60 per year)

 So as you can see already, this solution is not exactly “free”.
 There are a number of costs still involved in order for you to create this store.

 In essence, once you have purchased these three elements above, you then need to appropriately set it all up.
 Point the domain to your hosting, install the certificate on your domain, install WordPress, Upload and Install the WooCommerce plugin etc. I could go on….
 Its quite difficult and many things can go wrong which can completely prevent your store from working.

 From there you need to essentially create all of your product pages manually, and configure all of the settings.
 You the need to select a payment provider and learn all of the various fees that apply for each sale (I wish I had known this from the start!)

 There’s also a lot of steps in order to create your store, and there are a lot of functionality missing that ensure that your customers can purchase successfully on your site.
 For example, you cannot set up Discount Pop-ups, Countdown Timers, Scarcity Timers etc (these are conversion boosting functionality which make all the difference)

 Added to the fact that a WooCommerce store doesn’t look that great, nor are you able to really customize it.